IvanJericevich/Recommender-Systems/README.md

 1. ratings.csv

 ...All ratings are contained in the file `ratings.csv`.
 Each line of this file after the header row represents one rating of one movie by one user, and has the following format: `userId,movieId,rating,timestamp`.
 The lines within this file are ordered first by userId, then, within user, by movieId.
 Ratings are made on a 5-star scale, with half-star increments (0.5 stars - 5.0 stars).
 Timestamps represent seconds since midnight Coordinated Universal Time (UTC) of January 1, 1970.

 2. tags.csv

-...
-All tags are contained in the file `tags.csv`.
+...All tags are contained in the file `tags.csv`.
 Each line of this file after the header row represents one tag applied to one movie by one user, and has the following format: `userId,movieId,tag,timestamp`.
 The lines within this file are ordered first by userId, then, within user, by movieId.
 Tags are user-generated metadata about movies.
 Each tag is typically a single word or short phrase.
 The meaning, value, and purpose of a particular tag is determined by each user.
 Timestamps represent seconds since midnight Coordinated Universal Time (UTC) of January 1, 1970.

 3. movies.csv